onap/oom-offline-installer/docs/BuildGuide.rst

 Part 2.
 Download artifacts for offline installer
 ------------------------------------------------

-Generate actual list of docker images using docker-images-collector.sh (helm binary is required) from cloned OOM repository based on enabled subsystems.
+Generate the actual list of docker images that are defined within OOM helm charts.
+Run the docker-images-collector.sh script (check script for runtime dependencies) from cloned OOM repository.

 At the beginning of the generated list file there is the OOM repo commit sha from which it was created - the same commit reference should be used in **Part 4.
 Packages preparation** as *--application-repository_reference* option value.